chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 <div class="notes">
-basic cli activity - point them to shotts for more
+basic cli activity - point them to shotts for more What do windows users need to do?
+Fallback for windows or anyone else who can't get going here.
 </div>

 ## CLI stuff everyone needs to be able to do